You can now buy Bitcoin and Ethereum at 1,200 newsagents in Australia

 This service lets you buy either bitcoin or Ethereum, so you'll have to make sure you choose a wallet that can hold the correct cryptocurrency.

 For bitcoin only, one of the most user friendly options is probably a wallet called Bread.
-You can find a step by step guide to setting it up here.
 The main downside is that it can only hold bitcoin.

 If you're interested in both bitcoin and Ethereum, or want the option of holding many different kinds of cryptocurrencies, a multi-currency wallet might be preferable.
 Coinomi is one of the more popular multi-currency options, but at this stage, it's for Android phones only.